HobanLab/GeographicGeneticCorrelation/README.md

 a `Genetic` folder, a `Geographic` folder, and a `resamplingData` folder, where resampling arrays are saved.
-Note that in some instances, the input files used for analyses cannot be included on the GitHub repo, due to surpassing file size limits (50 MB); in these cases, the files are included in the [`.gitignore`](https://github.com/HobanLab/GeographicGeneticCorrelation/blob/main/.gitignore) file, to avoid there being tracked on GitHub.
+Note that in some instances, the input files used for analyses cannot be included on the GitHub repo, due to surpassing file size limits (50 MB); in these cases, the files are included in the [`.gitignore`](https://github.com/HobanLab/GeographicGeneticCorrelation/blob/main/.gitignore) file, to avoid being tracked on GitHub.
 Shapefiles for geographic (global country borders) and ecological (ecoregion data layers) analyses are also not tracked in the repository, because of file size limitations.

 ## Code structure
 Resampling arrays (see [Outputs](https://github.com/HobanLab/GeographicGeneticCorrelation#outputs) below) are generated using a series of nested functions iterated using `sapply`.
-The functions at the uppermost level (`geo.gen.Resample` and its parallelized version, `geo.gen.Resample.Parallel`) are called in the scripts for each species.
-These functions are wrappers: they `sapply` the `exSituResample` function over the specified number of resampling replicates.
+The functions at the uppermost level (`geo.gen.Resample` and its parallelized version, `geo.gen.Resample.Par`) are called in the scripts for each species.
+These functions are wrappers: they `sapply` the `exSituResample` function (or `exSituResample.Par`, the parallelized version) over the specified number of resampling replicates.
-In turn, `exSituResample` is a wrapper that uses `sapply` to reiterate the `calculateCoverage` function for every number of samples included in a wild dataset, starting at 2 and ranging all the way up to the total number of samples.
+In turn, `exSituResample` and `exSituResample.Par` are wrappers that use `sapply` (or `parSapply`) to reiterate the `calculateCoverage` function for every number of samples included in a wild dataset, starting at 2 and ranging all the way up to the total number of samples.

 `calculcateCoverage` is the "core function" of the code structure.
-It is divided into sections that calculate the coverage values (genetic, geographic, and/or ecological) of a subset of randomly selected samples (variable name `samp`) using "worker" functions.
+It is divided into sections that calculate the coverage values (genetic, geographic, and/or ecological) of a randomly selected subset of samples (variable name `samp`) using "worker" functions.
 The genetic section uses the worker function `gen.getAlleleCategories`; the geographic section uses `geo.compareBuff`; and the ecological section uses `eco.compareBuff`.
 Beyond these, there are a couple lower level functions, which are used for the geographic/ecological coverage calculations (`eco.intersectBuff` and `createBuffers`).

 ## Inputs
-The most important arguments provided to the resampling functions (`geo.gen.Resample` and `geo.gen.Resample.Parallel`) are:
+The most important arguments provided to the resampling functions (`geo.gen.Resample` and `geo.gen.Resample.Par`) are:
 1. a `data.frame` with 3 columns: sample name, latitude, and longitude.
 Lat/longs need to be in decimal degree format, and need to have the column names `decimalLatitude` and
 `decimalLongitude`
 2. a `genind` file, in which the order and the names of samples must match the order/names of samples in the coordinate data.frame (#1)

 An error will be (intentionally) thrown if sample names/order do not match exactly between these two arguments!

 Additionally, the functions require the specification of geographic/ecological buffer sizes, the Spatial Vectors representing the .shp files of polygons representing both national borders and ecoregion data (if available), and the number of resampling replicates.

 ## Outputs
-The uppermost resampling functions (`geo.gen.Resample` and `geo.gen.Resample.Parallel`) generate a single 3 dimensional array, with the dimensions as follows:
+The uppermost resampling functions (`geo.gen.Resample` and `geo.gen.Resample.Par`) generate a single 3 dimensional array, with the dimensions as follows:
 - **rows**: number of randomly selected samples, for which genetic, geographic, and ecological coverage is calculated.
 The first row corresponds to 2 samples, and the last row to the total number of samples.
 - **columns**: coverage values of different metrics:
 	- **Column 1**: the Total allelic representation (all categories of alleles)